rwinkhart/sshyp/README.md

 # Building
 Since sshyp is written entirely in Python, it doesn't need to be compiled.
 It does, however, need to be packaged for installation.

-A packaging script is included in the root directory of the repo in order to package sshyp for your distribution (currently only a generic package used for the AUR PKGBUILD is supported).
+A packaging script is included in the root directory of the repo in order to package sshyp for your distribution.
 To package sshyp from source, simply run:

 ```
 git clone https://github.com/rwinkhart/sshyp.git